Limit Theorems For Non-Hermitian Ensembles: Results

-\section{Limiting distribution of the minimum modulus of eigenvalues for matrices from the complex Ginibre and complex induced ensembles.
-A comparison}
+\subsection{Limiting left and right tail distributions of the minimum modulus for matrices from the complex Ginibre and complex induced ensembles.
+A comparison.}

-\text{}\\ The limiting probability distributions of the minimum modulus of eigenvalues for matrices from the complex Ginibre and complex induced Ginibre ensembles are investigated in this section.
-Derived in Section \ref{LimitTheoremComplexGinibre}, the survival probability distribution function of the minimum modulus $r_{min}^{(N)}(A)$ of a $N \times N$ complex Ginibre matrix $A$, is used to determine the corresponding analytical probability density function, as $N$ goes infinity.
-As derived in Section \ref{LimitTheoremComplexGinibre},
+\text{}\\ The limiting left and right tail probability distributions of the minimum modulus for matrices from the complex Ginibre and complex induced Ginibre ensembles are investigated in this section.
+Derived in Section \ref{LimitTheoremComplexGinibre}, the survival probability distribution function of the minimum modulus $r_{min}^{(N)}(A)$ of an $N \times N$ complex Ginibre matrix $A$, is used to determine the corresponding analytical probability density function.\\ \\ As derived in Section \ref{LimitTheoremComplexGinibre},

-\\ It represents the exact formulation of the probability density function of the $r_{min}^{(N)}(A)$ as the product of a partial product of the regularised upper incomplete Gamma functions and a partial sum. \\ \begin{theorem} Let $A$ denote a $N \times N$ random matrix from the complex Ginibre ensemble.
-The limiting left tail probability density function of the minimum modulus $r_{min}^{(N)}(A)$ is the probability density function of the Rayleigh distribution with parameter $\frac{1}{\sqrt{2}}$, as $r$ goes to zero and $N$ goes to infinity.
-More precisely, for $0 < r \ll 1$,
+\\ It represents the exact formulation of the probability density function of the minimum modulus $r_{min}^{(N)}(A)$. \\ \begin{theorem} Let $A$ denote an $N \times N$ random matrix from the complex Ginibre ensemble.
+The limiting left tail probability density function of the minimum modulus $r_{min}^{(N)}(A)$ is the probability density function of the Rayleigh distribution with parameter $\frac{1}{\sqrt{2}}$, as $N$ goes to infinity.
+More precisely, for $0 < r \ll 1$, \\ \end{theorem} \begin{proof} The limit of partial product $\prod_{k=0}^{N-1}\frac{\Gamma(k+1, r^{2})}{\Gamma(k+1)}$, as $N$ goes to infinity, has been investigated in Section \ref{LimitTheoremComplexGinibre} for the complex Ginibre ensemble.
+For $0 < r \ll 1$, it is expressed as \\